ajor/gameboy/README.md

 - [Native binary](#native-binary), only tested on Linux
 - [Google Chrome Native Client (NaCl)](#nacl) application

+## Controls

+The Gameboy's direction keys are mapped to the arrow keys.
+Start button = enter
+Select button = backspace
+A button = z
+B button = x

+Keyboard controls are currently not customisable at runtime.

 # Completeness / accuracy

 Save files are compatible with other popular Gameboy emulators.